fcrepo4-labs/fcrepo-api-x/README.md

 Vagrant to launch Docker on their own machine, rather than launching a separate VM.
 This is discussed in a separate section.

-* Be default, the Virtualbox VM will expose ports `8080` and `8181` on your local machine.
-If this will conflict with anything you have running, you may change these ports by editing `DockerHostVagrantFile` or turn off port forwarding entirely.
-If the default port forwarding is OK, you do not need to do anything.
+### TL;DR
+* `mvn install`
+* `vagrant up`
+* try `vagrant up` again if something fails (e.g. faileed download)

+### Starting/Stopping
 * By default, the Virtualbox VM creates a private network on your machine, and is accessible at the IP address `10.11.8.11`.
-If this poses a problem, you mat edit `DockerHostVagrantFile` to change this IP, or turn it off entirely.
+If this poses a problem, you may edit `DockerHostVagrantFile` to change this IP, or turn it off entirely.
   If the default VM network address of `10.11.8.11` is OK, then you do not need to do anything.
     * If you wish, you may give `10.11.8.11` a human readable hostname (like `vagrant.local` or `dockerhost`) by editing the hosts file on your local machine (`/etc/hosts` on unix-like systems).
-* In the project's root directory (the one containing `Vagrantfile`), run `vagrant up`
+* In the project's root directory (the one containing `Vagrantfile`), run `mvn install`, then vagrant up`
 	* You'll see lots of text fly by as it launches a VM, builds a docker image, and starts.
 	  This can take several minutes.
+Subsequent runs will be much faster as once the docker images have been built, there is no reason to re-build them unless changed (e.g. by a developer)
-* In order to share files with the VM (e.g. to deposit packages, read log files, update configuration), you need to mount a network share provided by the VM.
+* Optionally, in order to share files with the VM (e.g. read log files, update configuration), you may wish to mount a network share provided by the VM.
 This is accessible at `\\10.11.8.11\shared`.
+This can be convenient for inspecting data files of various services.
 * When you are finished, type `vagrant halt`.
 Type `vagrant up` at any time to re-launch the docker images, with your data intact.
+* Suunce docker images are built from scratch if they don't already, exist, and downloading content can always fail due to network effects, you may end up with one or more failed image buildds.
+If this happens, just run `vagrant up` again.
+It will attempt to build any images that have not successfully resulted in running containers

 ## Verification
 These verification steps can be used to assure that the docker instance(s) are running and are accessible.
 The